RockiRider/BenchIt/README.md

 - Click `Open Browser` and you can now benchmark all your tracked `Simple` or `Dynamic` functions.

-### Extra info
-The benchmarking functionality is built ontop of Benchmark.js (formally utilised in JSPerf).

-It's all on you to ensure that you micro-benchmark correctly.

-However... we do try to help you along the way.

 ## Syntax for Example Based Programming

 ``` javascript